laredo77/Anomaly-Detection-WebApp/README.md

 **Every time you want to choose an algorithm you must first upload files and then press the submit button.**

 Now, a dedicated graph will open for the user showing the data and the anomalies.
 The investigator can select the features that were received as correlating from the list of features.
+**Each time you want to choose a feature you must wait few seconds before choosing it.**
 Each pair of features will display their own graph and their deviation points according to the chosen algorithm detected.
 As well as a list of deviations by times.

 In addition, the user can upload new files whenever they wish and re-investegate without closing and restarting the app.